naqeebali-shamsi/ic-os/.memory-bank/activeContext.md

 🧠 **Next Steps:**

+1. Implement UI/logic for follow-up questions via a text area after initial solution generation.
-1. Locate the core code/prompt responsible for generating the initial solution from screenshot context.
+2. Locate the core code/prompt responsible for generating the initial solution from screenshot context.
-2. Modify this prompt to include a critical clarification step:
+3. Modify this prompt to include a critical clarification step:
     *   AI should first analyze the problem description for ambiguity.
     *   If ambiguous, respond with clarifying questions and stated assumptions (fitting into the existing response structure where possible, e.g., in "Problem Understanding").
     *   If clear, proceed with generating the full solution.
-3. Test the modified clarification/solution flow using screenshots.
+4. Test the modified clarification/solution flow using screenshots.
-4. (Parked) Implement UI/logic for follow-up questions via a text area after initial solution generation.

 ❗ **Active Decisions / Context:**